RC4ML/SwCC/doc/EXP.md

 This is the evalution for Table.3 in the paper.

 See [riscv/README.md](./riscv/README.md) for details on how we implement various congestion control algorithms (CCAs) and compile them into MEM(.mem) files.

+**Note: We only install 'riscv-gnu-toolchain' dependencies on 'vivado machines'.**

 After generating the MEM(.mem) file, we load it into the RISC-V instruction memory (on-chip RAM of the FPGA) and then generate the FPGA bitstream.
 In the ./bitstream directory, we provide the bitstreams for the DCQCN algorithm.